pingidentity/terraform-provider-pingdirectory/docs/resources/default_delegated_admin_attribute_category.md

 - `description` (String) A description for this Delegated Admin Attribute Category
 - `display_order_index` (Number) Delegated Admin Attribute Categories are ordered for display based on this index from least to greatest.
+- `type` (String) The type of Delegated Admin Attribute Category resource.
+Options are ['delegated-admin-attribute-category']

 ### Read-Only